gmdavef/struts-showcase/README.md

 **rl-scan-docker.yml**

 This workflow does the same thing as above, but doesn't install the CLI.
 Instead, it leverages the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
 Scan reports in HTML, JSON, CycloneDX, and SPDX formats are published as an artifact called "ReversingLabs reports".

+## TeamCity

+**.teamcity/settings.kts**

+This is a TeamCity project settings file that defines two stages ("Build" and "RL scan") to build the .war file and scan it using the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+Reports in HTML, JSON, CycloneDX, and SPDX formats are saved in a zip file artifact.
+With each build, the HTML report is published under a tab called "ReversingLabs Report" within TeamCity.
+Documentation for integrating the RL CLI with TeamCity can be found [here](https://docs.secure.software/cli/integrations/teamcity).